 - Place prominent directional and informational signage around and inside the competition venue.

-- Any and all hospitality areas must have controlled access in order to prevent unauthorized use.
+- Any and all hospitality areas must have controlled access to prevent unauthorized use.

-- All-day hospitality areas need special attention in order to stay stocked and clean.
+- All-day hospitality areas need special attention to stay stocked and clean.

-- An Information booth/table will be very helpful to out-of-town participants and their guests.
+- An information booth or table will be very helpful to out-of-town participants and their guests.

-- Designate and prominently sign a lost & found location.
+- Designate and prominently sign a lost and found location.

 - An event T-shirt can be a good merchandise item with proper planning and control.

-- Signs and banners that feature the event logo quickly become souvenir items if easily accessible.
+- Signs and banners that feature the event logo can quickly become souvenir items if easily accessible.

 - Sagging banners and crooked signs are eyesores, so check them constantly.

-- Plan for high-demand periods at the ticket windows and avoid long lines.
+- Plan for high-demand periods at ticket windows and avoid long lines.

-- Consult venue management for their critical incident response policy.
+- Consult venue management for the facility’s critical incident response policy.

 - LOC staff should discuss a critical incident response plan and designate an incident spokesperson.

-- Crowd control is a critical part of an emergency incident, and the P.A. announcer must be prepared to give proper instructions.
+- Crowd control is a critical part of an emergency incident, and the public address announcer must be prepared to give proper instructions.

 - Ensure that fire exits are unlocked and clearly visible.